-Children and young people are not respected as the accommodation, facilities and resources do not reflect their needs, wishes and choices.
+Children and young people are not respected as the accommodation, facilities and resources do not reflect their needs. wishes and choices

-Children and young people's views do not consistently make a difference.
 There are limited opportunities for children and young people to express themselves or have their voices heard.
 Where children and young people's views are provided, these are not listened to or used to support the development of the service.